davepinch/pinchy.cc/collections/_fragments/we-decide-if-they-make-money.md

 ---
-title: "We *decide* if they make money."
+title: "we *decide* if they make money"
 date: 2022-06-05
 tags:
   - Fragment